TejasGitHub22/Delta-Demo/README.md

 # Delta-Demo
-This is a demo for Git and Github class.
+This is a demo for Git & Github class.

+# Teacher
+Shraddha Khapra

+# Student
+ Delta Student